 Walk/Bike Study Issue

 In September 2020, the City closed down a lane on Tasman Drive to provide space for walking and biking.
-Over the last few months, there has been incredibly high usage of the lane closure.
-Residents have been using it to travel to parks, buy groceries, and commute to work.
+There has been an incredibly high usage of the lane closure pathway.
+Residents use it to travel to parks, buy groceries, and commute to work.

-Given the success of this lane closure, we would like to encourage the city to investigate making the lane closure permanent and identify a solution that facilitates safe walking and biking on both sides of the street.
+Given the success of this lane closure, the city should make the lane closure permanent and identify a solution that facilitates safe walking and biking on both sides of the street.

 Multi-use pathway example

 Our preferred solution is a multi-use pathway on both sides of the street.
 This will provide a wide space for pedestrians and bikers that is separated from cars.